 A dental care CPG company in a hyper-competitive category needed to increase its profit margins.
-The brand team wanted to increase prices by improving the perceived product premiumness.
-They needed to identify a new package design that increased consumers’ willingness to pay and present objective data to retail buyers to prove that the price increase would be accepted by consumers.
+The brand team wanted to increase prices, and needed a new package design that increased consumers’ willingness to pay while mitigating price increase concerns among retail category managers and buyers.

-Package Design Perceptions: One of the key package re-design goals was to increase perceptions of product quality and premiumness.
+One of the key package re-design goals was to increase perceptions of product quality and premiumness.
 As a result, we first showed each respondent just one design and asked them to rate it across key dimensions.
-By showing just one isolated design to each respondent, we collected unbiased package perception data.
+By showing one isolated design to each respondent, we collected unbiased package perception data.

-- Optimal Package: Our findings pointed to one package design’s ability to increase product willingness to pay by over 20% the existing retail price point.
+Our findings pointed to one package design’s ability to increase the willingness to pay for the product by over 20% of the current retail price point.